Apple iPhone 14 Review

 While some tweaks would have been welcome, the iPhone 14 remains a good-looking phone.
 The flat sides have a matte finish so eschew fingerprints and smudges – very much the opposite of the iPhone 14 Pro – and I like how they match the colour of the glass back.

-There’s no iPhone 14 Mini this year, instead, there’s a larger iPhone 14 Plus.
+There’s no iPhone 14 Mini, instead, there’s a larger iPhone 14 Plus.
 The Plus has all the same tech as the regular iPhone 14, just in a larger body.
 If you like watching movies on the go or playing games, the bigger screen is better.

 Like the design, the display is more of the same.
 ProMotion, the 120Hz adaptive refresh rate tech that enables the iPhone 14 Pro’s always-on display, is missing and if rumours are to be believed it won’t even feature on the iPhone 15 due to supply issues.
 That’s a real shame, as the smooth scrolling and extra skills this panel tech allows for are hugely missed, at least for me.
 You wouldn’t miss ProMotion or a high refresh rate if you’ve never used it, but it’s a feature that is hard to lose.